- By Darshan Goswami, M.S., P.E., Pittsburgh, PA

-A lot of people share a fairly common misconception.
+Many people share a fairly common misconception.
 They believe that having lots of money can make you happy.
 Some even say that the more money you have, the happier you can be.
 Others believe that having money is not spiritually or socially acceptable, and that money is the root cause of all evil.
 Are any of these beliefs really true?
 To answer this question, begin by asking yourself, what does money mean to you, and how do you treat it when you have it?
 Here’s what science has to say.

-I believe that happiness, on some level, comes from the people that you care about most, and that true happiness results from sharing generously of yourself, your mind, emotion and spirit, with all those who come in contact with you.
+I believe that happiness, on some level, comes from the people that you care about most, and that true happiness results from sharing generously of yourself, your mind, knowledge, emotion, and spirit, with all those who come in contact with you.
 Genuine relationships are where true happiness comes from.
-So, be an optimist, do kind deeds for others.
-Explore the deeper resources within you by praying to God from your heart.
-Through sincere prayer and mindful meditation you will attain the highest achievement in life - the discovery of your eternal happiness with God.
-So, you must choose.
-Money?
-Happiness?
-It is extremely rare that you can have both.
+So, be an optimist, do kind deeds for others, explore the deeper resources within you by praying to God from your heart.
+Through sincere prayer and mindful meditation, you will attain the highest achievement in life - the discovery of your eternal happiness with God.